 Psychiatry has been working closely with the Yale Transplantation Center (YTC) since 2006.
-Currently the section consists of two psychiatrists, a psychologist, advanced psychiatry residents, Psychosomatic Medicine fellows, Addiction Psychiatry fellows and psychology fellows.
+Currently the section consists of one psychiatrist, a psychologist, Consultation Liaison Psychiatry fellows, Addiction Psychiatry fellows and psychology fellows.
 Over 400 patients, potential organ recipients and donors are evaluated every year, both inpatient and outpatient.

 Our section is fully integrated in the YTC recipient review committees and the living donor committees.

 The director of the Transplant Psychiatry Section is Paula Zimbrean, MD who focuses on liver and kidney recipients and donors.
 Susan Gold-Rubman, PhD, joined the service in 2017 and provides evaluations and psychotherapy to organ transplant candidates and organ donors.